madpsy/xpa125b_controller/README.md

 1. Connect the radio's ACC port to the controller (3.5mm to RS232)
 2. Configure the controller with `mode = "elecraft"`, ensure `max3232_enabled = true` and `hl_05_enabled = false` (no other config needed)

+# Hermes-Lite 2

+The Hermes-Lite 2 has a UART interface which can be connected to the D1 Mini and used to read the current frequency.
+There is no need to reduce the voltage unless the Hermes-Lite has the DB9 modification with 5V TTL.

+Assuming you are connecting directly to the main board in the Hermes:

+1. Connect pin 2 of the DB1 header in the Hermes to `D5` on the D1 Mini
+2. Connect pin 3 of the DB1 header in the Hermes to `D4` on the D1 Mini
+3. Connect pin 13 of the DB1 header in the Hermes to `GND` on the D1 Mini

+Next, in the controller configuration, ensure:

+1) `hc_05_enabled` is `false`
+2) `max3232_enabled is `false`
+4) `mode` is set to `hermes`

+Now automatic band selection will work.
+For PTT, assuming you have the N2ADR board fitted, you can connect the center of the TX RCA socket to `D3` on the D1 Mini.

 # MQTT

 As well as allowing control of the amplifier by publishing MQTT events the system is always updating current state to MQTT.
 You can use this feature to act as a bridge between Rigctl and MQTT even when no amplifier is involved.
 To do this: